-livin Draw or paint a picture of the poor man's tiny house with everyone in his family ag there.
-Draw or paint a picture of your house with everyone in your family in it. if he Think about your biggest complaint.
-What do you think the rabbi would tell you heard it?
-U wha Imagine you are the man at the end of the story.
-If a friend complained to you, t would you say?
+Draw or paint a picture of the poor man's tiny house with everyone in his family living there.

+Draw or paint a picture of your house with everyone in your family in it.

+Think about your biggest complaint.
+What do you think the rabbi would tell you if he heard it?

+Imagine you are the man at the end of the story.
+If a friend complained to you, what would you say?

 Draw or paint a picture of the family and the animals at the end of the story.